A framework for how we work

 Ensure that respect, honesty, transparency, humility, and integrity are fundamental to our engagements.

 Fully committed to collaborations built on open communication, mutual knowledge exchanges, and common goals.

 Consistently strive toward sustainable outcomes, with skills and benefits remaining within Indigenous communities for the long-term.

 Why we chose this image

 The strands of a braid represent the strength of individuals and communities coming together.
-They also reflect Indigenous beliefs, or ways of interacting with the world, which are honesty, kindness, and love.
 We see the symbolism in the braid reflected in the way we operate as an organization.